krei-se/three.krei.se/README.md

       // consider removing neuron connections
       // consider getting this.fitness() to alter methods
       // etc. pp. just all the stuff you can do in category theory

+      // use threejs objects to move the body (no circular references usually) or get position in the map, etc. pp.
+      // everything a virtual creature can do is valid

     }